 In 2000, I wrote the book Building Secure Software with John Viega.
 Building Secure Software was the first book in the world about software security.

 Software Security & the BSIMM

 We’ve made plenty of progress in the field since the year 2000, and many great books about software security are now available.
-I am very proud that my seminal book Software Security is still relevant and provides the foundation for Synopsys’s software security services.
+I am very proud that my seminal book Software Security is still relevant.
 Read Software Security together with the BSIMM (the de facto standard for measuring software security initiatives).

 One day when I was still working on the book Software Security, I was designing the cover in the kitchen.
 My wife saw me dragging cowboy hats onto a yin/yang and asked me what I was doing.
 I told her I was making some art for the cover of a book I was working on.
 She declared the idea “way too geeky” which translated to “probably just geeky enough” in my mind.
 Ever since the publication of Software Security in 2006, I have been using the cowboy hats image as my personal logo.